 - Best budget - Homeasy Meat Grinder and Food Processor

 For the complete product list, please continue reading...

 1. Best overall - STX Turboforce 3000 Meat Grinder

 This is an insanely powerful meat grinder, with a maximum locked motor wattage of 3000 watts (though usually under loads at about 800 to 1200).
 It grinds a massive 180 to 240 lbs of meat per hour, bridging the gap between home and commercial use by giving you the versatility to use it as either as you please.

-This meat grinder comes with everything you need to get started, with a #12 grinding head for great volume of grinding, 3 grinding plate sizes, and 3 types of sausage tubes for sausage stuffing.
+This meat grinder comes with everything you need to get started, with a #12 grinding head for great volume of grinding, 3 grinding plate sizes, a meat claw set, and 3 types of sausage tubes for sausage stuffing.

 This meat grinder is the full package, and at a surprisingly reasonable price.
 While notably more expensive than many other meat grinders on the market, it’s not exorbitantly so, and provides a lot of extra power for that extra buck.

 It is very difficult to do better than this in the price range, but it should be said that maybe not everybody needs this kind of volume; a lot of people aren’t going to be grinding 240 lbs of meat themselves in a year, much less every hour.